NuGet/Insights/docs/new-driver.md

 1. Set the `OverwriteTestData` to `false`.
 1. Run the tests again to make sure the tests are passing.

-You've now locked your test results into static files in the Git repository.
+You've now locked your test results into static files in the Git repository so future regressions can be caught.

+### Document your driver

+Update the [drivers list](../README.md#drivers) to mention your driver.

+If your driver produces a CSV, the CSV schema must be documented similar to the existing CSV tables, in [`docs/tables`](../docs/tables).
+The easiest way to get started is to run the `AllTablesAreListedInREADME` test in [`DocsTest`](../test/Worker.Test/Docs/DocsTest.cs) to write out an initial version of the document matching the patterns of the existing documents.
+Just fill in the TODOs and make sure all of the tests in [`DocsTest`](../test/Worker.Test/Docs/DocsTest.cs) after you are done with your document.